-The Own Risk and Solvency Assessment ("ORSA") policy is complementary to the Risk Policy.
-The ORSA policy formalizes and builds on the existing practices of periodically updating the Risk Register pursuant to the annual Risk Assessment approach and adhering with the existing FINMA requirements.
+The Own Risk and Solvency Assessment ("ORSA") policy is included within the Risk Policy.
+It formalizes and builds on the existing practices of periodically updating the Risk Register pursuant to the annual Risk Assessment approach and adhering with the existing FINMA requirements.

 The ORSA policy contains procedures and methodologies which enable TTFC to adhere to the ORSA process as required under Art.
 96a of the Swiss Insurance Supervision Ordinance (ISO) and Circular 2015/3 (ORSA) and updates thereof.
 The main purpose of the ORSA is to assess all the risks inherent to its business.
-The ORSA is a forward-looking assessment of solvency and capital adequacy that brings together the Strategic Objectives, Risk Appetite, and Risk Register, for the three years forward-looking horizon under consideration.
+The ORSA is a forward-looking assessment of solvency and capital adequacy that brings together the strategic objectives, Risk Appetite, and Risk Register, for the three years forward-looking horizon under consideration.